HTML and WebGL Integration

 4

-The trade-offs: canvas-rendered text is rasterised at a fixed resolution (blurry when zoomed), updating text content requires redrawing the canvas and reuploading the texture, and you lose CSS styling and DOM interactivity entirely.
+The trade-offs: canvas-rendered text is rasterised at a fixed resolution (blurry when zoomed), updating text content means redrawing the canvas and reuploading the texture, and you lose CSS styling and DOM interactivity entirely.

 In-Scene UI Libraries